Multidimensional scaling: Non-metric multidimensional scaling (NMDS)

 Louis Guttman's smallest space analysis (SSA) is an example of a non-metric MDS procedure.

-Generalized multidimensional scaling (GMD)
+Generalized multidimensional scaling (GMDS)

 An extension of metric multidimensional scaling, in which the target space is an arbitrary smooth non-Euclidean space.
 In cases where the dissimilarities are distances on a surface and the target space is another surface, GMDS allows finding the minimum-distortion embedding of one surface into another.

 Super multidimensional scaling (SMDS)

 An extension of MDS, known as Super MDS, incorporates both distance and angle information for improved source localization.
 Unlike traditional MDS, which uses only distance measurements, Super MDS processes both distance and angle-of-arrival (AOA) data algebraically (without iteration) to achieve better accuracy.

 The method proceeds in the following steps: